 8. Community Wellness Centers

-- Explore wellness centers offering mental health resources, stress reduction programs, and educational workshops.
+- Explore wellness centers that offer mental health resources, stress-reduction programs, and educational workshops.

 - These centers often provide holistic support for emotional and physical well-being.